mehmettuzcu/mehmettuzcu/README.md

 # Mehmet Tuzcu

 #### Data Scientist
- I'm Mehmet, I am from Istanbul.
+ I'm Mehmet from Istanbul.
 I discovered the power of data and the pleasure of working on it.
 I have been studying machine learning and data science for approximately 1 year.

 **KEEP PEDALLİNG**